vikhola/sermon/docs/channels.md

 ```

 ## LoggerClusterChannel
-The @vikhola/sermon LoggerClusterChannel helps to interact between processes.
+The sermon LoggerClusterChannel helps to interact between processes.
 It`s can be useful in situations where need to log messages between multiple processes, example, log in single file from multiple childs.

 ### Initialize
 LoggerClusterChannel  accepts two arguments it is `worker`, and `options`.